awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.rst

 related to semantic versioning (see https://github.com/OneGet/oneget/issues/202).
 Using the NuGet provider appears to resolve the issue.
 Newer versions of PowerShell Core have resolved this issue.

 To install AWS Tools for PowerShell Core by using NuGet, run the following command.
-Specify an appropriate destination folder (on Linux, try -Destination ~/.local/share/powershell/Modules).
+Specify an appropriate destination folder (on Linux, try :code:`-Destination ~/.local/share/powershell/Modules`).

 .. code-block:: none